Directory bookmarks with Zsh

 }

-You also automatically get completion and prompt expansion:
+You also get completion and prompt expansion for free:

 $ pwd